How to Start a Nonprofit

 - Preventing cruelty to children or animals

 Once you have satisfied the requirements for a tax-exempt classification, there are parameters you must be wary of to keep your status.
-For example, a 501(c)(3) charitable organization cannot substantially serve the private interests or benefit of private individuals or organizations, and it cannot financially support, endorse, or oppose any political candidates.
+For example, a 501(c)(3) charitable organization cannot substantially serve the private interests or benefit of private individuals or organizations, and it cannot financially support, endorse, or oppose any political candidates (as there would be conflicts of interest).

 Internal Revenue Service Requirements and Timeline